Assimilative Causal Inference: Numerical Studies: ACI Performance in Nonlinear Systems with Intermittency, Regime Switching and Extreme Events

-Figure \ref{Fig:ENSO_T_E_fig} shows ACI values and CIRs for model-simulated EP events (target variable: $T_E$).
+Supplementary Figure \ref{Fig:ENSO_T_E_fig} shows conditional ACI values and CCIRs for model-simulated EP events (target variable: $T_E$).
+We note that the variables not appearing in the title of each column are resolved in the corresponding causal relationship through the conditional ACI framework (similarly for Supplementary Figure \ref{Fig:ENSO_T_C_fig}).
 Among the three potential causal variables, $T_C$ has the strongest ACI value, peaking slightly before $T_E$ during EP El Ni\~no events (red positive $T_E$ anomalies).
 This timing makes physical sense because SSTs in these regions are strongly coupled: during El Ni\~no, warm water moves from CP to EP, explaining why $T_C$ leads.
 The $\tau$-$T_E$ ACI value is noisier due to $\tau$'s short-term variability, but still shows $\tau$'s clear impact on $T_E$.
 Winds both push warm water and directly affect SSTs quickly.
 While $h_W$ does influence $T_E$, its ACI value is weaker than $T_C$ or $\tau$.
-According to discharge-recharge theory \cite{jin1997equatorial}, $h_W$ and $T_E$ form an oscillator, but in models with CP resolution, $h_W$ affects $T_E$ indirectly: first changing $T_C$, which then affects $T_E$ (WP$\rightarrow$CP$\rightarrow$EP).
+According to discharge--recharge theory \cite{jin1997equatorial}, $h_W$ and $T_E$ form an oscillator, but in models with CP resolution, $h_W$ affects $T_E$ indirectly: first changing $T_C$, which then affects $T_E$ (WP$\rightarrow$CP$\rightarrow$EP).
 This explains why $h_W$'s ACI value peaks months before EP El Ni\~no maxima, specifically during periods where $h_W$ starts to increase thus initiating upwelling processes that generate extreme warming centers in the EP.
 The CIRs further corroborate these underlying mechanisms in the temporal sense: $T_C$ has the longest influence, $h_W$'s more indirect role gives medium-length CIRs, and $\tau$'s shortest-term variability leads to the briefest impacts.